SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     GROUP BY F.SEAT
     ORDER BY F.SEAT ASC;
     ```

+ ## Exercise 3.5 Messages Tab

-5. Resource consumption metrics of the executed SQL statement is available in the **Messages** tab.
+1. Resource consumption metrics of the executed SQL statement is available in the **Messages** tab.

     ![](images/Messages.png)

+## Exercise 3.6 History Tab

-6. The previously executed statements can be found in the **History** tab.
+1. The previously executed statements can be found in the **History** tab.
 Statements can be recalled by double clicking on them or by dragging and dropping them.

     ![](images/History.png)

     >The results, messages, and history contents are not preserved following a browser reload while the SQL statements are preserved by default.

+## Exercise 3.5 SQL Console Preferences

-7. Examine the SQL Console preferences.
+1. Examine the SQL Console preferences.
 Navigate to the database explorer preferences icon on the left of your screen and select **SQL Console**.
 Examine the available settings.

     A few notable settings are:
     * Byte limit for the size of a returned value